Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 • 11 and up: Extreme exposure to UV rays

 At night, the UV index is 0.
-As the sun rises and the day begins, the UV index starts low and gets higher in the middle of the day.
-Then the UV index drops back down as the sun goes down.
+As the sun rises and the day begins, the UV index starts low and rises in the middle of the day.
+Then, the UV index drops back down as the sun goes down.

-A “safe” UV index depends your skin type.
-People with light-colored skin tend to burn easily, even when the UV index is low.
-For other people, a UV index of 1 or 2 might be pretty low risk for sunburns.
+A “safe” UV index depends on your skin type.
+People with light-colored skin tend to sunburn easily, even when the UV index is low.
+On the other hand, a UV index of 1 or 2 might not be a sunburn risk for other people.

-How high can the UV index can go?
-On December 29, 2003, the world’s highest UV index ever measured was 43.3 in Bolivia, a country in South America.
+How high can the UV index go?
+On December 29, 2003, the world’s highest UV index was 43.3 in Bolivia, a country in South America.
 This is very rare.
 Most of the time, the UV index is between 0-15.

 How to protect your skin from the sun

-Luckily, sun safety tips can keep you safe while you play outside.
+Luckily, sun safety tips can keep kids safe while playing outside.
 All of these tips work best together.

 teenager putting on sunscreen to prevent sunburn

 Sunscreen is ultra important for sun safety.
-There are tons of brands to choose from, but the most important thing to check is that the sunscreen is SPF30 or higher.
+There are many brands to choose from, but the most important thing to check is that the sunscreen is SPF30 or higher.

 SPF stands for sun protection factor.
 The number gives you a sense of how long the sunscreen can protect your skin compared to not wearing any sunscreen.

-When choosing sunscreen, you can pick a cream, bar, or spray – whichever feels best on your skin.
+When choosing sunscreen, pick a cream, bar, or spray – whichever feels best on your skin.
 Before you put on your clothes and go outside, smear on a thick layer of sunscreen.
-If you’re using a spray or a bar, put on a few layers of sunscreen to make sure you have enough.
+If you’re using a spray or a bar, add a few extra layers of sunscreen.

-Sunscreen doesn’t last all day though.
-Put on some more sunscreen every couple of hours or after you get wet from swimming or sweating.
+Sunscreen doesn’t last all day, though.
+Put on more sunscreen every couple of hours or after you get wet from swimming or sweating.

 baby wearing hat and long-sleeved clothes for sun safety

-Of course, you might not want to wear anything in super hot weather!
+This sun safety tip is hard to follow on super hot days.
+Of course, you might not want to wear anything!
 But your skin cells will thank you if you cover it up.
-Keep an eye out for clothes with special sun protection in the fabric!
+Keep an eye out for clothes with special sun protection in the fabric.

 sunglasses for sun safety and eye protection

-Sunglasses make you look super cool, and they protect against eye damage from the sun.
+This sun safety tip makes you look cool while protecting against eye damage.
 They can also cover the skin around your eyes where it’s hard to put on sunscreen.
-With sunglasses, you won’t need to squint in the sun, so you’ll feel more comfortable and see better!
+You won’t need to squint in the sun with sunglasses, so you’ll feel more comfortable and see better!

 beach umbrella shade for sun safety and skin protection

-Relax under a tree, pop up a tent, or open an umbrella!
+Relax under a tree, pitch a tent, or open an umbrella!
 Shade is a smart way to avoid the full blast of UV rays.
 Plus, you still get all the good stuff from being outside.

-If this felt like a lot of information to keep track of, don’t worry!
+If this felt like a lot of information to remember, don’t worry!
+This UV index chart summarizes sun safety tips for kids.

 UV index chart with smart sun safety tips for kids